Skip to content (press enter)

 Ventura County Water Quality

 The Ventura BWTF program is focused on supplementing the County of Ventura's testing as a part of its Ocean Water Quality Testing Program.
-Currently, the county-led program tests less samples in the winter than in the summer; our program aims to fill the gap and serve as the first response to local water quality threats in our community.
-Specifically, we are focused on taking samples from 10 popular surf spots that are not tested by the County during winter months.
+Currently, the county-led program tests fewer samples in the winter than in the summer; our program aims to fill the gap and serve as the first response to local water quality threats in our community.
+Specifically, we are focused on taking samples from 19 popular surf spots that are not tested by the County during winter months.
 While there may be fewer beachgoers overall in the winter months, there are more surfers in the water due to winter storm swells that are being exposed to pollution brought to the beach by stormwater and urban runoff.

 Everyone deserves access to clean water to surf, swim and play in.
 Support our efforts by contacting BWTF@Ventura.Surfrider.org.